mkmkme/mkmkme.github.io/content/_index.md

 Hello!
 I'm Mikhail.

-I'm a software engineer at [Aiven](https://aiven.io/).
-I love Linux, C++, Rust and poking into all kinds of hardware.
+I'm a software engineer at [Altinity](https://altinity.com/).
+I love Linux, C++, Rust, and poking into all kinds of hardware.

+In my spare time, I'm maintaining [valkey-py](https://github.com/valkey-io/valkey-py), [libvalkey-py](https://github.com/valkey-io/libvalkey-py) and trying to rejuvenate an old project called [OpenGTA](https://github.com/mkmkme/OpenGTA).

-Here you will see some random thoughts that I had during my journey.
+Here you will see some random thoughts that I have had during my journey.